John H. Frey: Connecticut House of Representatives

 Frey publicly criticized Governor Dannel Malloy following Connecticut-based General Electric’s decision to relocate its headquarters to Massachusetts.
 He stated that retroactive tax increases and other legislative actions under Malloy’s administration contributed to the company’s decision to explore relocation.
-Frey also cited concerns expressed at the time by other major corporations, including IBM, Aetna, Travelers, and Ridgefield’s Boehringer Ingelheim, regarding the state’s business climate.
+Frey also cited concerns expressed at the time by other major corporations, including IBM, Aetna, Travelers, and Ridgefield’s Boehringer Ingelheim, regarding the state’s business climate, reinforcing his close ties to the Connecticut business community.
 He said that GE formed a relocation committee after these policies were implemented and pointed to specific issues during state negotiations, including a presentation error.

+In 2015, during debates over proposed tax increases in the Connecticut legislature, Frey was the first state official to publicly disclose concerns from General Electric that the corporation might leave the state if the tax proposals passed.
+He told a Finance, Revenue and Bonding Committee hearing that he had received a call from GE’s chief financial officer indicating the company was “considering whether to move its corporate headquarters” because of the proposed tax package.
+Frey also publicly criticized then‑Governor Dannel P. Malloy for the state’s effort to retain GE, highlighting that the presentation made to company officials included a photograph of a Pratt & Whitney jet engine — a product of a Connecticut competitor — rather than one manufactured by GE, calling the oversight “rank amateur” and saying it underscored the administration’s lack of preparation.

 Frey argued that Connecticut’s business climate had become less competitive, referencing CNBC’s “Best States for Business” rankings and comparing GE’s concerns with other state incentive packages, such as the $300 million offered to Jackson Laboratory.
 He called on the Malloy administration to acknowledge and address these concerns to improve the state’s ability to retain and attract businesses.

-Frey received recognition from The Connecticut Post’s Ken Dixon.
-“The Democratic budget was essentially wrapped up and ready to go, when veteran Rep. John Frey, R-Ridgefield, announced his weekend conversation with a sword-rattling General Electric executive, who intimated that if planned corporate-tax escalations occurred, the Fairfield-based multi-national would decamp the state.

-For this well-timed declaration, Frey, a member of the Republican National Committee, earns the honorary “Dick Belden Rat Patrol Award,” named for the late Republican lawmaker from Shelton, who every year would cull a shopping list of special-interest items nestled in Democratic budget.”
+In 2015, the Connecticut Post political columnist Ken Dixon included Frey in his annual year‑in‑review commentary, noting that “on June 1 the Democratic budget was essentially wrapped up and ready to go, when veteran Rep. John Frey, R‑Ridgefield, announced his weekend conversation with a sword‑rattling General Electric executive, who intimated that if planned corporate‑tax escalations occurred, the Fairfield‑based multinational would decamp the state.”
+Dixon wrote that “for this well‑timed declaration, Frey, a member of the Republican National Committee, earned the honorary ‘Dick Belden Rat Patrol Award,’ named for the late Republican lawmaker from Shelton, who every year would cull a shopping list of special‑interest items nestled in the Democratic budget.”

+In 2019, the Independent Party of Connecticut unanimously endorsed Frey’s reelection bid for the 111th District, placing him on both the Republican and Independent ballot lines and making him the first Ridgefield legislative candidate to receive the party’s endorsement.

+Legacy

+”This isn't John Frey's seat.
+I'm just a caretaker.”